mladenivkovic/swiftgpupacksim/README.md

 The logging/recording of tasks is not included in this repository.
 For that check out the [`log_packing` branch of the GPU repository](https://github.com/abouzied-nasar/SWIFT/tree/log_packing).
+See also the logging format specification in `data/REAMDE.md`.

 Some collected data should be available in the `data/` directory of this repository.